 I loved the K-9 guys.
-They were really brave and good guys.
-I would sometimes go out to post with the K-9 handlers.
+They were really brave and good

+guys.
 We were so far out at the bomb dump, we would just take them to their Bomb Dump posts, and drop them off on the way to our towers.
 Sometimes, we would get dropped off first.
 We knew there was a lot of distance between the Bomb Dump and the air base, and a long way out to yell help from.
 We were really, really out there.